The Geopolitical Crucible: Why Homs Mattered

 Preliminary Movements and the Siege

 Saladin's campaign against Homs began in May 1188 with a rapid march from Damascus.
-He bypassed the major Crusader fortresses and struck directly at the city, investing it with a force that included both regular troops and Turcoman horse archers.
-The city's defenders, led by a garrison loyal to the Zengid dynasty, were well supplied and determined to hold out.
+He bypassed major Crusader fortresses and struck directly at the city, investing it with a force that included both regular troops and Turcoman horse archers.
+The city's defenders, led by a Zengid garrison loyal to the late Nur ad-Din, were well supplied and determined to hold out.
 Saladin attempted to storm the walls twice, but each assault was repulsed with heavy losses.
-The Crusader relief force, unable to directly attack Saladin's main army, instead launched raids against Muslim supply convoys, creating a logistical crisis for the besiegers.
-The situation was a stalemate—Saladin could not take the city quickly, and the Crusaders could not force him to withdraw.
+Meanwhile, the Crusader relief force—unable to directly attack Saladin's main army—launched raids against Muslim supply convoys, creating a logistical crisis for the besiegers.
+The situation was a stalemate: Saladin could not take the city quickly, and the Crusaders could not force him to withdraw.

 The Main Engagement

 In late June, after weeks of siege, a significant Crusader force under Bohemond III and Raymond III finally marched from Tripoli to relieve Homs.
 They numbered perhaps 10,000 men, including knights, mounted sergeants, and infantry.
 Saladin, alerted by scouts, raised the siege and deployed his army on the plains east of the city, near the village of al-Qusayr.
-The battle that followed was not a single decisive clash but a series of skirmishes that lasted three days.
+The battle that followed was not a single decisive clash but a series of skirmishes lasting three days.
 The Crusader knights charged repeatedly, using their superior heavy cavalry to smash into Muslim lines.
 But Saladin's light cavalry and horse archers employed the classic feigned retreat, drawing the knights into ambushes where they were surrounded and cut down.
 Each day ended with both sides exhausted and neither able to claim the field.
 By the third day, the Crusaders had lost many knights and could no longer sustain the offensive.
 They withdrew toward Tripoli, leaving Homs still in Muslim hands but not captured.
 Saladin, his army battered and his supplies low, also retreated to Damascus.
-The battle was, as the original article states, inconclusive in terms of clear victory, but it had profound consequences.
+The battle was inconclusive in terms of a clear victory, but it had profound consequences for the strategic balance.

 Strategic Significance: Beyond the Body Count